Everything is fine and normal. Just ask the mannequin at the next table.

 “I saw it, and I said, hey, there’s a new market for me while every retail store in the world is shut down!” says Joseph Klinow, president of Genesis Mannequins USA.

 Klinow’s company makes mannequins for department stores and window displays for Ralph Lauren, among others.
-He reached out to New York restaurateur friends to see if they might want some mannequins.
-“The responses ranged from ‘How much would it cost to do something like that?’ to ‘Isn’t it a little creepy?’ ” (Answers: Between $400 and $1,000 per mannequin; and Yes.)
+He sought out New York restaurateur friends to see if they might want some mannequins.
+“The responses ranged from ‘How much would it cost to do something like that?’ to ‘Isn’t it a little creepy?’ ” (Answers: Between $400 and $1,000 per mannequin; and yes.)
 He’s started manufacturing some inventory, but so far, there haven’t been any takers.

 But creepiness is just a sign of poor quality, Klinow says.
 “If it’s done by a professional who’s talented in window dressing and visual merchandising, it can be done very artfully, and done without creeping people out.”